 WE GO OUT AND HELP VETERANS IN NEED OF ASSISTANCE, NO ONE COMES TO US.
 WE HAVE BEEN DOING OUR VOLUNTEER DELIVERIES SINCE 2014 AND ENJOY OUR MISSION...
-WINTER IS HERE WE COULD USE WARM CLOTHING & FOOD
+SPRING/SUMMER ARE HERE ALWAYS IN NEED OF CLOTHING & FOOD

 EDWARD JAMES OLMOS SUPPORTS OUR PROGRAM

-ASSISTANCE FOR VETERANS IS LOOKING FOR PARTNERS TO HELP US WITH OUR MISSION - DELIVERIES FOR WINTER 2017 & 2018
+ASSISTANCE FOR VETERANS IS LOOKING FOR PARTNERS TO HELP US WITH OUR MISSION - DELIVERIES FOR SPRING/SUMMER 2018